koitsu/tcecosystem-guide/content/thorswap/tracking-a-swap.md

 1. In the search box, paste the transaction ID obtained in the previous step
    - If the transaction ID starts with `0x`, remove those characters (e.g. `0x1234` becomes `1234`)
 1. If you swap was done through Harbor, you should be shown details of your swap
-1. If your swap is not found, try the next protocol/path below
+1. If your swap is not found, try the next provider below

 ## NEAR Intents procedure